 The MBAA is a 501c3 – tax id 86-0672559 MBAA Bylaws

 Avid mtber and racer, Tim is all about spreading the good vibes throughout the mountain bike community.
-Tim has returned to Arizona after many years living in Wisconsin – the land of ice and snow, and now lives in Pinetop with his wife Evie.
+Tim has returned to Arizona after many years living in Wisconsin – the land of ice and snow.
 He’s excited to be involved and wants to make sure everyone has a great time whether you’re out riding or racing with the MBAA.

 Les Stukenberg – Competition Director

 Newspaper guy, turned cyclist, turned board member.
 Les has been an active part of the cycling community and is now jumping in as Recreation Director on the board.
 We are stoked to have him jump in and help kick start a role that has been ignored for too long.

 Alan is not shy about his passion for the trails or making them better.
 Alan heads up our trail work operations and plays a huge role in keeping the trails in great shape!
 We are stoked to have him on board and running full bore on some new ideas.

 Whether at races or social rides, I love when everyone has a great time and comes away from their experience wanting to do it again!
 I am thrilled to be part of the growing number of women, of all ages, discovering our sport, and am honored to serve our amazing community of riders through the comprehensive mountain biking advocacy and stewardship that MBAA represents in Arizona.

 New board member but not new to the MBAA.
 Rob grew up in AZ racing the MBAA back in the early 90’s.
 Now he spends his time on the trails with kids imparting passion and knowledge to the next generation of mountain bikers with Dynamix Devo.

 WHAT DOES THE MBAA DO WITH FUNDS RAISED FROM THE SERIES?